Legislative hearing to solicit first public testimony on Suffolk County cyberattack

 A Suffolk County spokeswoman, in a written statement, said, “While Pete Schlussler continues to distract and point fingers at everyone but himself, the detailed forensic report irrefutably makes clear that the cyberattack started and was centered in the IT environment he was responsible to manage.”

-Special counsel Richard Donoghue, the committee's special counsel and a former deputy U.S. attorney general, has raised questions about the Bellone administration’s cybersecurity preparedness.
+Richard Donoghue, the committee’s special counsel and a former U.S. deputy attorney general, has raised questions about the Bellone administration’s cybersecurity preparedness.
 Earlier this year, he said the administration did not have a specific cyber-breach remediation or recovery plan as part of an overall emergency response plan, did not qualify for cyber-breach insurance and did not fully implement recommendations from a 2018 cyber-health check up.

 “We’re looking at obviously a variety of issues, technology issues, personnel issues, training issues, policy issues,” Donoghue said earlier this year.